Meta Reportedly Warns Under-16 Instagram, Facebook Users In Australia: 'Download Or Delete' Data Before National Ban Takes Effect

 From Dec.
 10, 2025, anyone under 16 in Australia will not be able to create or maintain social media accounts on platforms such as TikTok, Instagram, Facebook, YouTube, and X, among others.

-Meta shares were up by 0.02% in Wednesday’s pre-market trade.
+Meta shares were down by 0.5% in Wednesday’s opening trade.
 Retail sentiment on Stocktwits around the company trended in the ‘neutral’ territory at the time of writing.

 Also See: Meta Faces Spanish Probe For Alleged ‘Silent Spying’ Of Users For Nearly A Year